Minister: Over 10,000 migrants stopped from entering Greece

 According to UNHCR figures, nearly 12,000 asylum-seekers have reached Greece this year.
 The total number of arrivals by sea and land in all of 2019 was about 75,000.

-Greece has beefed up patrols along the land and sea border with Turkey, particularly after Ankara sent thousands of migrants to the land border in March, saying its own frontier to the European Union was open for anyone wanting to head into the EU.
+Greece has increased patrols along the land and sea border with Turkey, particularly after Ankara sent thousands of migrants to the land border in March, saying its own frontier to the European Union was open for anyone wanting to head into the EU.

 Athens has insisted it has the right to protect its borders from people attempting to enter clandestinely.
 The European border patrol agency Frontex is also assisting in patrolling Greece’s eastern border, with 13 boats, four planes and one helicopter, as well as 650 officers and 72 patrol cars.